 A marble finish is popular with many; however, it can be extremely expensive.
 This is where creating a marble effect on wood surfaces can provide the perfect alternative for manufacturers and their customers looking to keep up with the latest woodfinishing trends.

-Redwood Innovations are proud to be the no.1 UK stockist of world-renowned lacquer manufacturer – Hesse Lignal.
+Redwood are proud to be the no.1 UK stockist of world-renowned lacquer manufacturer – Hesse Lignal.
 To find out more about the range and how we can help you, take a look at our brochure or enquire here today.